halcy/Mastodon.py/docs/index.rst

 API object (or creating an app).

 Mastodon.py aims to implement the complete public Mastodon API.
-As of this time, it is feature complete for Mastodon version 3.0.1.
-Pleroma's Mastodon API layer, while not an official target, should also be basically compatible, and Mastodon.py does make some allowances for behaviour that isn't strictly like that of Mastodon.
+As of this time, it is feature complete for Mastodon version 3.5.0.
+The Mastodon compatible API layers of various other pieces of software as well as forks, while not an official target, should also be basically compatible, and Mastodon.py does make some allowances for behaviour that isn't strictly like that of Mastodon, and attempts to support extensions to the API.

 A note about rate limits
 ------------------------